mariofan235/Odyssey_Maker/README.md

 * Press E to switch from Place/Erase Mode
 * Press T to alternate tiles
 * Press P to place Player Spawn Point from the mouse pointer
-* Press Enter to switch to spawn player
+* Press Enter to switch to play mode
-* Refresh the webpage to restart the editor
+* Refresh the webpage to reset the level

 ## Basic Player Controls